 Our Urban Forest Sustainability Initiative guide is designed to help our communities sustain their urban forests by encouraging the following strategies: increased tree species diversity, planting climate-adaptable trees, implementing proper pest management, planting the right trees in the right places, and considering native trees when increasing diversity in your urban forests.
 Taking these steps enhances the resiliency of our urban forests against invasive pests and climate change.

-The following municipalities are participating in the Urban Forest Sustainability Initiative.
+The following municipalities participated in the Urban Forest Sustainability Initiative.

 Urban forests provide immense beauty for our cities and many benefits for people and nature.
 Invasive tree pests and climate change threaten the health of our urban forests.